nwiroonsri/WPfuzzyCVI/README.md

 13. [AccClust](https://github.com/nwiroonsri/WPfuzzyCVIs/blob/main/R/AccClust.R): for computing an accuracy for a clustering result with known classes.
 14. [plot.idx](https://github.com/nwiroonsri/WPfuzzyCVIs/blob/main/R/plot.idx.R): for ploting and comparing upto 8 indices computed from the algorithms 1 to 12.

-### The package also includes 17 artificial datasets detail in [FuzzyDatasets](https://github.com/O-PREEDASAWAKUL/FuzzyDatasets.git)
+### The package also includes 17 simulated datasets from [FuzzyDatasets](https://github.com/O-PREEDASAWAKUL/FuzzyDatasets.git)

 ## Installation